mark-mcdermott/dashboard-charts-mean/README.md

 `npm install`

-`ng serve`
+`ng serve` (locally) or `ng serve --port 8003` (remotely)

-Now go to http://localhost:4200/list and you should see the data populating the page.
+Now go to http://localhost:4200/ (or http://localhost:8003/ if remote) and you should see the data populating the page.